AndresFWilT/AndresFWilT/README.md

 ## Hi everyone, I'm Andr&eacute;s Felipe Wilches Torres  👋

-A programmer very curious about new technologies, currently a student in the last semester of systems engineering in the glorious [@udistrital](https://github.com/udistrital
+A developer very curious about new technologies, systems engineering in the glorious [@udistrital](https://github.com/udistrital, passionate by AI and ML.

 - 💻 I’m currently working on Java-Spring and NodeJs-Express for Backend, Angular for Frontend
-- 🌱 I’m currently learning React and improving my knowledge in Testing
+- 🌱 I’m currently perfecting and improving my knowledge in Python for AI
 - 💬 Ask me about anything, I will always be willing to respond and chat
-- 👀 Interested in web development, testing and api-rest services
+- 👀 Interested in web development, AI, ML, api-rest services and GraphQL services
 - 📫 Reach me through my email personal **andresfwilchest@gmail.com** o my [**Linkedln**](https://www.linkedin.com/in/andres-felipe-wilches-torres-7956b3190/)

 You can see some of my projects in the repositories hosted in my profile, also in <a href="https://gitlab.com/AndresFWilT">GITLAB</a>!